Security Overview

 Data Protection and Segregation

-Customer data in our public SaaS is stored on common sets of nodes, but with multiple internal system safeguards to ensure that data cannot cross customer boundaries:
+Customer data in our public SaaS is stored with multiple internal system safeguards to ensure that data cannot cross customer boundaries:

-- The Kentik Data Engine (KDE) stores each customer’s network data (flow records, BGP, GeoIP, SNMP) in separate logical databases and tables, such that the data from any given customer’s devices is never included in a table with data from any other customer.
+- The Kentik Data Engine (KDE) stores each customer’s network data (flow records, BGP, GeoIP, SNMP) in separate logical databases and tables.

 - Data access audit logs are maintained for all activity within the environment.